-Term, Dissolution and Liquidation

-The Fund will be dissolved: (i) upon the affirmative vote to dissolve the Fund by the Board of Trustees; (ii) upon the affirmative vote of a "majority of the outstanding voting securities" of the Fund, as such term is defined in the 1940 Act, at a meeting of Shareholders called by the Board of Trustees for the purpose of determining whether the Fund should be dissolved; (iii) upon the failure of Shareholders to elect successor Trustees at a meeting called by the management services provider when no Trustee remains to continue the business of the Fund; or (iv) as required by operation of law.

-Upon the occurrence of any event of dissolution, the Board of Trustees or the Adviser, acting as liquidator under appointment by the Board of Trustees (or another liquidator, if the Board of Trustees does not appoint the Adviser to act as liquidator or is unable to perform this function), is charged with winding up the affairs of the Fund and liquidating its assets.
+Term, Dissolution and Liquidation The Fund will be dissolved: (i) upon the affirmative vote to dissolve the Fund by the Board of Trustees; (ii) upon the affirmative vote of a "majority of the outstanding voting securities" of the Fund, as such term is defined in the 1940 Act, at a meeting of Shareholders called by the Board of Trustees for the purpose of determining whether the Fund should be dissolved; (iii) upon the failure of Shareholders to elect successor Trustees at a meeting called by the management services provider when no Trustee remains to continue the business of the Fund; or (iv) as required by operation of law.
+Upon the occurrence of any event of dissolution, the Board of Trustees (or another liquidator, if the Board of Trustees does not appoint the Adviser to act as liquidator or is unable to perform this function), is charged with winding up the affairs of the Fund and liquidating its assets.